Quick overview

 How to choose an auditor?

-According to the Auditors Act, the auditor must act impartially and professionally at all times.
-He is bound by confidentiality and is responsible for his work.
-Remember, therefore, that the auditor is an independent person who must not have a conflict of interest.
+According to the Auditors Act, the auditor must always act impartially and professionally.
+They are bound by confidentiality and are accountable for their work.
+So remember that the auditor is an independent person who must not have a conflict of interest.
 In fact, his job is not to “help you pass”, but to impartially verify the veracity of your financial statements.

 What you face for ignoring the audit